bhj/cdgraphics/README.md

 ### `.render(time, [options])`

 - `time`: Number (in seconds) of the frame to render.
-This will usually be the [currentTime](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#attr-currentTime) of an `<audio>` element.
+Should usually be the [currentTime](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#attr-currentTime) of an `<audio>` element.
 - `options`: Object with one or more of the following:
-  - `forceKey`: Forces backgrounds to be transparent, even if the CD+G title did not explicitly specify it.
+  - `forceKey`: Boolean forcing the background to be transparent, even if the CD+G title did not explicitly specify it.
 Defaults to `false`.

 Returns an object with the following properties:

 - `imageData`: [ImageData object](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) containing the rendered frame's pixel data.
 - `isChanged`: Boolean indicating whether the frame changed since the last render.
-Useful for skipping unnecessary re-paints to the canvas.
+Useful for skipping unnecessary re-paints to a canvas.
-- `backgroundRGBA`: Array containing the color of the frame's background in the form `[r, g, b, a]` with alpha being `0` or `1`.
+- `backgroundRGBA`: Array containing the frame's background color in the form `[r, g, b, a]` with alpha being `0` or `1`.
 The reported alpha includes the effect of the forceKey option, if enabled.
 - `contentBounds`: Array containing the coordinates of a bounding box that fits the frame's non-transparent pixels in the form `[x1, y1, x2, y2]`.
 Typically only useful when the forceKey option is enabled.

 ## Usage

-The following excerpt demonstrates an audio-synced render loop that scales and draws to a canvas.
+The following excerpt demonstrates an audio-synced render loop that draws to a canvas.
 See [the demo code](https://github.com/bhj/cdgraphics/blob/master/demo/demo.js) for a more complete example.

  ```js
 const audio = document.getElementById('audio')